-The three distinct Bachelor of Arts; (i) Music and Performance Studies, (ii) Entertainment and Cultural Enterprise Management (ECEM), and the (iii) Cultural and Creative Industries, equip our students with the skills to creatively build new knowledge economies and produce innovative industry leaders who understand the convergence of media, information technology and culture.
-Additionally, they will endow our students with a range of thinking skills primarily based on musicological and ethnomusicological concepts.
+As you navigate your academic path, I encourage you to be open-minded, curious, and willing to challenge yourself.
+Embrace the opportunities that come your way, whether it is taking on a leadership role in a student organization, volunteering at conferences, participating in research projects, or studying abroad.
+Our three distinct Bachelor of Arts programmes; (i) Music and Performance Studies (M&PS), (ii) Entertainment and Cultural Enterprise Management (ECEM), and the (iii) Cultural and Creative Industries (CCI), equip our students with the skills to creatively build new knowledge economies and produce innovative industry leaders who understand the convergence of media, information technology and culture.